peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * A string representation of this object.
 The value is converted to decimal and the decimal form of this number's value is returned.
-The text string will be in exponential notation if the converted number's scale is positive or if the number's first nonzero decimal digit is more than five digits after the decimal point.
+The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if the converted number's scale is positive or if the number's first nonzero decimal digit is more than five digits after the decimal point.